-Creates a linear between two colors of your choice.
+Creates a linear between colors of your choice.

-- Gradient controls: The gradient shows a visual representation of the current color selections. - Editing the colors: Double-click the rectangular box at either end of the gradient to open a color picker and select the color you want to use at that end. - From: Defines the X (horizontal) and Y (vertical) positions of the left end of the gradient.
+• Gradient controls: The gradient shows a visual representation of the current color selections.

+- Editing the colors: Double-click the rectangular box at either end of the gradient to open a color picker and select the color you want to use at that end.
+You can also double click at any point to add an additional gradient stop.
+Up to 16 gradient stops can be specified. - From: Defines the X (horizontal) and Y (vertical) positions of the left end of the gradient.
 X values run from 0 on the left to 100 on the right.
 Y values run from 0 at the top to 100 at the bottom. - To: Defines the X (horizontal) and Y (vertical) positions of the right end of the gradient.
 X values run from 0 on the left to 100 on the right.
 Y values run from 0 at the top to 100 at the bottom. - Blend mode: Choose the blend mode used to combine the gradient with the contents of the layer.
 Full details of all blend mode options can be found on the Blending modes page of this manual. - Opacity: Adjusts the opacity of the gradient that is applied to the layer's contents.
 Lower values make the gradient more transparent.